sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

       },
       ...
   ]
+4) Tools spew total count of received events into STDOUT, during exit.

-4) The tool exits upon any of the following:
+5) The tool exits upon any of the following:
    * Failed to receive/subscribe.
    * Any other internal failure.
    * Received expected count of events